-invisible mode - An R3000 set up in the invisible mode will filter all connections on the Ethernet between client PCs and the Internet, without stopping each IP packet on the same Ethernet segment.
+invisible mode - The ProxyBlocker is set up in the invisible mode and will filter all connections on the Ethernet between client PCs and the Internet, without stopping each IP packet on the same Ethernet segment.
 The unit will only intercept a session if an inappropriate request was submitted by a client.

-LDAP - One of two authentication method protocols used by the R3000.
+LDAP - One of two authentication method protocols used by the ProxyBlocker.
 Lightweight Directory Access Protocol (LDAP) is a directory service protocol based on entries (Distinguished Names).